7 Best Driving Games For PC

 Undoubtedly one of the best racing simulators on the market, Project Cars 2 is almost up there with Assetto Corsa on the simulation platform, whilst undoubtedly defeating it in the graphics department.

 After the love-hate initial edition of the game, which seemed to come with teething issues, it appears that Slightly Mad Studios have listened to the hard-core fans this time round to deliver a solid title.
+With a bustling car list and fresh game features, Project CARS 2 is a strong competitor in this elite field of driving games.

 Project Cars 2 review